 Impact of Recent Supreme Court and Federal Circuit Decisions on IP Cases

 Recent Supreme Court decisions on intellectual property law have changed the world for intellectual property holders, and the evolving post-grant landscape continues to be shaped by the Federal Circuit.
-Please join Fish attorneys Lauren Degnan and John Dragseth as they discuss the possible consequences of recent IP cases including:
+Fish attorneys Lauren Degnan and John Dragseth discussed the possible consequences of recent IP cases including:

 - TC Heartland – how is this critical venue decision affecting where patent cases are filed, and how are parties and courts working around it?

 - Halo – one year later, what has been the practical effect of loosening the standard for damage enhancement?

 - Matal v.
 Tam – Is this a one-hit wonder, or will it have broader impact at the PTO and in the market?

 - Lexmark – what does this international exhaustion case mean in the real-world marketplace for patentees and their competitors?